Equity Research vs Investment Banking

 In investment banking, you are often dealing with non-public information, work in deals and transactions, and have more of a sales angle.

-This has been a guide to equity research vs investment banking.
+This has been the CFI guide to equity research vs investment banking.
 For more relevant resources, please check out these additional career guides below:

 Advance your career in investment banking, private equity, FP&A, treasury, corporate development and other areas of corporate finance.